 Ms. Duong Thi Thu Hue also boldly brought her Kinoko enoki mushroom product to participate in the OCOP program of Hanoi city and was rated 4 stars.
 Since then, the brand has become more and more popular, known to more consumers in the capital.

-Hope the product reaches out nationwide
+Hope the product reaches out to the whole country

 During the mushroom production process, a large amount of residue is discharged.
 At Kiniko, they are not thrown away, wasted, causing environmental pollution, but the mushroom residue is used as a substrate for growing clean vegetables.
 A closed cycle of mushrooms to vegetables continues to operate.
-Thanks to that, Kinoko generates revenue of about 2 - 3 billion VND/month, creating regular jobs for 30 local workers with a stable salary of 6 - 10 million VND/person/month.
+Thanks to that, Kinoko generates a revenue of about 2 - 3 billion VND/month, creating regular jobs for 30 local workers with a stable salary of 6 - 10 million VND/person/month.

 Kinoko Thanh Cao Import Export Company Limited of Ms. Duong Thi Thu Hue became the first enterprise to be granted a certificate of high-tech agricultural enterprise in Hanoi.
-Kinoko's clean mushroom model has opened up a new direction for many others to follow, creating a clean mushroom industry for the entire capital.
+Kinoko's clean mushroom model has opened a new direction for many others to follow, creating a clean mushroom industry for the entire capital.

 Mushroom cultivation using Japanese technology.
 Photo: NNVN.